Dialectic BTC Vault (DBIT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Dialectic BTC Vault Historical Price

-According to the latest data gathered on Dialectic BTC Vault live price page, the current price of Dialectic BTC Vault is 111,026USD.
+According to the latest data gathered on Dialectic BTC Vault live price page, the current price of Dialectic BTC Vault is 106,558USD.
 The circulating supply of Dialectic BTC Vault(DBIT) is

 In the past 24 hours, Dialectic BTC Vault has shown a price movement of